Privacy policy

 - Confirming your identity

-- Ensuring you have access to your account area for scheduling visits, making notes and selecting clients.
+- Ensuring you have access to your account area for messaging clients, scheduling visits and making notes

 - Invoicing you or your organisation for the care provided

-- Enabling you to schedule, reschedule and cancel visit to clients.
+- Enabling you to schedule, reschedule and cancel visits to clients

 “Special categories” of sensitive personal information require higher levels of protection than non-sensitive information.
 We will only process special category information such as health information when we specifically obtain consent from you.